Diriyah: The Birthplace of Saudi Arabia

 In 1744, the Al Saud ruler Muhammad ibn Saud invited the Islamic scholar Muhammad ibn Abd al-Wahhab to settle in Diriyah after ibn Abd al-Wahhab was expelled from his home town of Uyayna.
 The two formed a political-religious alliance — Al Saud providing military and political authority, ibn Abd al-Wahhab providing religious legitimacy and doctrinal reform — that became the foundation of Saudi statehood.

+The first Saudi state was formally established in 1727, though the decisive alliance with ibn Abd al-Wahhab came in 1744.
 From Diriyah, the first Saudi state expanded across most of the Arabian Peninsula between 1744 and 1818.
 At its peak, it controlled territories from the Persian Gulf to the Hijaz coast, including Mecca and Medina.
 The Ottoman Empire, concerned by the loss of the holy cities, commissioned the Egyptian Khedive Muhammad Ali to suppress the Saudi expansion.
 The Ottoman-Egyptian forces captured Diriyah in 1818, executed the last ruler of the first state, and largely demolished the city.

 At-Turaif District